The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 Notes:

-maxEvents is 100.onDrop is best-effort; callback errors are swallowed.flushPolicy uses the same normalization semantics as analytics.queuePolicy.Web storage persistence is best-effort.
+API offline replay.jitterRatio is clamped to [0, 1].maxBackoffMs is normalized to be at least baseBackoffMs.false responses and thrown send errors.Web storage persistence is best-effort.
 If localStorage writes fail (for example due to quota or

 access restrictions), the SDK continues operating with in-memory state and will retry persistence on